 © Universal Music Publishing Group, BMG RIGHTS MANAGEMENT US, LLC

 Robby was going crazy on the drums, acting like if he didn’t stop, we wouldn’t have to go to school tomorrow.
-Michael kept up and I played the song without stop, over and over.
+Michael kept up.
+I played the song non-stop, over and over.

 Finally I screamed, “Your life’s over… for ever.”